 Each Ginnie Mae security represents an undivided ownership interest in a pool of single family mortgage loans.
 The Authority does not show the single family mortgage loans represented by Ginnie Mae securities that the Authority sells to third parties as assets in its financial statements.
 The Authority expects to retain the servicing rights on all the single family mortgage loans securitized by the Ginnie Mae securities the Authority issues.
 As the servicer of the mortgage loans, the Authority guarantees the timely payment of principal and interest on the mortgage loans so securitized.
 When a securitized mortgage loan becomes more than three months delinquent the Authority has the option to remove such loan from its Ginnie Mae security by paying the outstanding principal balance and the Authority generally exercises that option.
-All of the total outstanding principal balance of such loans are insured or guaranteed by FHA, VA, or RD.
+All of such loans are insured or guaranteed by FHA, VA, or RD pursuant to their respective programs.
+See Appendix C.

-As of June 30, 2017, the Commonwealth Mortgage Bonds Resolution held Ginnie Mae securities that securitized single family mortgage loans which the Authority had previously originated or purchased which, as of such date, had an outstanding principal amount of \$38.1 million.
+As of March 31, 2018, the Commonwealth Mortgage Bonds Resolution held Ginnie Mae securities that securitized single family mortgage loans which the Authority had previously originated or purchased which, as of such date, had an outstanding principal amount of \$55.8 million.
 For certain information regarding single family mortgage loans securitized through the issuance of Ginnie Mae securities and held under the Commonwealth Mortgage Bonds Resolution see Appendix B.

-As of June 30, 2017, the General Fund held Ginnie Mae securities that securitized single family mortgage loans which the Authority had previously originated or purchased which, as of such date, had an outstanding principal amount of \$593.7 million.
+As of March 31, 2018, the General Fund held Ginnie Mae securities that securitized single family mortgage loans which the Authority had previously originated or purchased which, as of such date, had an outstanding principal amount of \$644.3 million.
 For certain information concerning single family mortgage loans securitized by the issuance of Ginnie Mae securities held by the Authority in the General Fund, see "General Fund and Other Net Assets" in "General Information About The Authority."